lailache/Astro_sign/README.md

-# Astro_sign

-Command line program for an astrology-based application.
+# Command line program for an astrology-based application.
 User can get prediction based on his zodiac sign.

 ## commands help